Kadievka/prueba-tecnica-backend-digital-tech-inc/README.md

 ## Run the serve

-Run `npm start`, it will compile a star the server has development mode.
+Run `npm start`, it will compile and start the server has development mode.